ctemplin/i3-shade/README.md

 i3-shade
     -h            Show brief usage summary.
     --help        Show this message.
+    --peek=<integer>
+                  Defaults to 2.
+Number of pixels that shaded windows will peek out from the screen edge.
+Values less than 2 will be set to 2.
     --prefix=<string>
                   Defaults to "shade".
 Included in mark that stores floating window position.
 No need to set unless default